cisagov/pshtt/gce-scripts/README.md

     Instance Group template allows you to make up to 150 machines under the same template.

-    *   Go to the template
-        tab and click "Create Instance Template".
+    *   Go to Compute Engine, then click on the Instance templates tab and click "Create Instance Template".
     *   Name --> "pshtt-template"
     *   Machine type -- 1 CPU (n1-standard-1 (1 vCPU, 3.75 GB memory)).